 Your garden can be your seasonal supermarket.
 Lessen trips to the store and stretch your budget by planning meals around what is ready to harvest.
 You will be providing your family with the freshest and most nutritious food, picked at its peak.
 Way better than store-bought!

-Kohlrabi, Swiss chard, and kale were not common in the United States before Victory Gardens but Americans came to know these plants better because they were easy to grow.
+Interestingly, crops including kohlrabi, Swiss chard, and kale were not common in the United States before Victory Gardens but Americans came to know these plants better because they were easy to grow.

-Starting a Victory Garden
+How to Grow a Victory Garden

 Here are a few first steps to do right now: